1001bug/net_lat/README.md

 + multiinstance UDP send can do 1M+ syscalls

 # Compille
-Is is Netbians C/C++ project but one file project.
-So can be compilled inplace: gcc -std=c99 -lrt main.c -o net_lat
+This is "NetBeans C/C++" project.
+But one file project.
+So can be compilled inplace: `gcc -std=c99 -lrt main.c -o net_lat`
 On Windows use Cygwin on MSYS2 not MinGW
 Code not idial.
 Look inside to find more answers.